 Mike is the immediate past Chairman of the Board of Trustees for UVM Health Network-Central Vermont Medical Center and also serves on the UVM Health Network Board and is the Chair of the UVM Health Network Audit Committee.
 In addition, Mike serves on the American Hospital Association, as the trustee representative on the AHA’s Small or Rural Hospital Section Council.

 Prior to joining the UVM faculty in the Fall of 1987, Dr. Dempsey taught at Virginia Tech (1982-85) and The College of William and Mary (1985-87).
 He earned his bachelor's from Binghamton University (Summa Cum Laude) and Master of Accountancy and Ph.D. degrees from Virginia Tech.
-The recipient of a numerous teaching awards, Professor Dempsey's primary teaching interests cover all areas of financial and managerial accounting.
+He is the recipient of a numerous teaching awards, including UVM’s top recognition, the Kroepsch-Maurice Excellence in Teaching Award (2016).
+Professor Dempsey's primary teaching interests cover all areas of financial and managerial accounting.
 His research has been published in The Accounting Review, the Journal of Business Finance and Accounting, the Journal of Financial Statement Analysis, the Journal of Accounting Education, the Quarterly Journal of Business and Economics, and the Journal of Financial Research.

-Dr. Hughes’ received her PhD from the University of Cincinnati and her MBA from Miami University.
+Dr. Hughes retired from UVM in September 2021, but she continues to develop and teach a graduate-level course in Sustainability Reporting, a topic which she has focused her teaching and research on for several years.
+She received her PhD from the University of Cincinnati and her MBA from Miami University.
 Her research has been published in the Journal of Accounting and Public Policy, Journal of International Accounting, Auditing & Taxation, Research in Accounting Regulation, Advances in Environmental Accounting, Issues in Accounting Education, Journal of Accounting Education, Accounting Education: An International Journal, Strategic Finance, Management Accounting Quarterly, and other publications.
 She has presented numerous research papers at meetings of the American Accounting Association, the European Accounting Association, the Institute of Management Accountants, and other national and international accounting conferences.
 Prior to joining the UVM faculty in 2006, she spent 17 years teaching at Butler University in Indianapolis where she was twice elected the faculty commencement speaker by the senior class and the recipient of other teaching awards.
 She taught for one semester in Auckland, New Zealand, and “interned” with KPMG during a sabbatical semester in Indianapolis and Mexico City.
 She is a member of the American Accounting Association and the AICPA.

-Keith J. Kasper is President of the law firm of McCormick, Fitzpatrick, Kasper & Burchard in Burlington Vermont where his practice focuses solely upon defending employers in workplace injury litigation.
+Keith J. Kasper recently retired as President of the law firm of McCormick, Fitzpatrick, Kasper & Burchard in Burlington, Vermont where his practice focused solely upon defending employers in workplace injury litigation.
 He is admitted to the bar in Vermont and New Hampshire.
 He was the first Vermont attorney admitted to the National College of Workers' Compensation Lawyers.
 He instructs lawyers in workers' compensation litigation matters on both the state and national level.
-He has taught Business Law for students at UVM’s Grossman School of Business since 1988, preparing accounting students for both the CPA exam and the difficult and ever changing business legal environment in which they will spend their careers.
+He has taught Business Law for students at UVM’s Grossman School of Business since 1988, preparing accounting students for both the CPA exam and the difficult and ever-changing business legal environment in which they will spend their careers.

-Suzanne L. Lowensohn joined the Grossman School of Business accounting faculty in August 2016.
-Prior to this appointment, she was an associate professor of accounting at Colorado State University for 14 years.
+Suzanne L. Lowensohn is the Director of the MAcc Program.
 She received a Bachelor of Science in accounting and a Master of Accountancy degree from the University of South Florida and her Ph.D. from the University of Miami.
 She is a certified public accountant (Florida) and a Chartered Global Management Accountant.
-At UVM, she teaches managerial and governmental and not-for-profit accounting.
+At UVM, she teaches managerial and governmental and not-for-profit accounting, as well as advanced auditing and the MAcc Capstone class.
 Dr. Lowensohn’s primary area of research interest is governmental accounting and auditing.
 She has published articles in Contemporary Accounting Research, Journal of Accounting and Public Policy; Journal of Accounting Literature; Research in Governmental and Nonprofit Accounting; Accounting and the Public Interest; Issues in Accounting Education; Behavioral Research in Accounting, and Accounting in Europe, among others.
 She is a coauthor of the textbook, Accounting for Governmental and Nonprofit Entities, and serves on the editorial board for several academic journals.
-Professor Lowensohn spent a sabbatical acting as a Governmental Accounting Standards Board (GASB) research fellow and has served on the GASB Disclosure Framework project Task Force, GASB Statement No. 84 Implementation Guide Consultative Group, GASB Comprehensive Implementation Guide Advisory Committee, GASB Intangible Issues Task Force, on the Government Finance Officers Association Special Review Executive Committee, on the Colorado Society of Certified Public Accountants Governmental Issues Committee, on the executive board of the Vermont Government Finance Officers Association, and as president of the Government and Nonprofit Section of the American Accounting Association.
-She also served on the inaugural Vermont State Ethics Commission and as a Daniels Fund Ethics Fellow.
+Professor Lowensohn spent a sabbatical acting as a Governmental Accounting Standards Board research fellow and is currently a member of the Governmental Accounting Standards Advisory Council.
 Prior to joining academia, she worked for KPMG.